nanogiants/appcom-styleguide-ios/README.md

 ### Avoid Throwing Exceptions

-Don’t `@throw` Objective-C exceptions, but you should be prepared to catch them from third-party or OS calls.
+Don’t `@throw` Objective-C exceptions, but you must be prepared to catch them from third-party or OS calls.

 This follows the recommendation to use error objects for error delivery in [Apple’s Introduction to Exception Programming Topics for Cocoa](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/Exceptions/Exceptions.html).